Does Gestational Diabetes cause harm to the baby?

 Outlook

-As is evident, Gestational Diabetes Mellitus is quite serious, with long-term consequences to both mother and child.
-If you are a pregnant woman or planning a pregnancy, please remember to follow all the instructions and advice of your consulting gynecologist.
-They are not mere lip-service but real tips to prevent any health condition occurring during the term of pregnancy.
-This will go a long way in ensuring a healthy, full-term pregnancy, and long-term health for both you and your baby.
+As is evident, gestational diabetes mellitus is quite serious, with long-term consequences for both mother and child.
+If you are pregnant or planning a pregnancy, please remember to follow all the instructions and advice of your consulting gynecologist.
+These are not mere lip service but real tips to prevent any health conditions during pregnancy.
+This will go a long way in ensuring a healthy, full-term pregnancy and long-term health for both you and your baby.
+If you still have questions, you can always visit one of the branches of Kauvery Hospital in Tirunelveli, Salem, Hosur, Trichy, or Chennai to get a consultation from reputable gynaecologists and obstetricians.

 Reviewed by Dr Suresh S Venkita, Group Medical Director, Kauvery Hospitals